needle-mirror/com.unity.xr.arfoundation/Documentation~/environment-probe-manager.md

 ![AR environment probe manager](images/ar-environment-probe-manager.png "AR Environment Probe Manager")

-Environment probes are a technique of capturing real-world imagery from the device’s camera and organizing that information into an environment texture, such as a cube map, that contains the view in all directions from a certain point in the scene.
+Environment probes are a technique for capturing real-world imagery from the device’s camera and organizing that information into an environment texture, such as a cube map, that contains the view in all directions from a certain point in the scene.
 Rendering 3D objects using this environment texture allows for real-world imagery to be reflected in the rendered objects, which creates realistic reflections and lighting of virtual objects as influenced by the real-world views.

 For more details, see the [Environment Probe Subsystem](xref:arsubsystems-environment-probe-subsystem) documentation.